sang4-uiuc/nbcuniversal-package-recommendation/README.md

 As for things I could improve on, I could probably do form validation.
 I could also align the questions and answer boxes better.
 I was able to do toggle lighting when you hover over the NavBar, but I couldn't figure out how to do that as well for icon images like here on http://www.nbcuniversal.com/.
 You can see that in the upper right corner, when you hover over that twitter and facebook icon, it lights up as well.

 Overall, it was a fine challenge.
-But when I was uploading this to Github, there were some merge conflicts??? and I somehow lost the original README...
+But when I was uploading this to Github, there were some merge conflicts??? and I somehow lost the original README and had to rewrite the whole thing...